angelcgdev/my-custom_hooks/useForm/README.md

 useForm displays the value, function to change the value and a function to reset, your input name
-useFetch() // get all the names of your inputs
+useForm() // get all the names of your inputs